Above Left: Kenneth Anthony

 1883, the Houston economy had become so important that Santa Fe could no longer ignore

 it.
-They built a branch that year departing their main line at Alvin and running 26 miles north into downtown Houston.
-They also built a yard (eventually known as "South Yard") along
+They built a 26-mile branch that year from their main line at Alvin into downtown

 this branch approximately two miles south of downtown.
 About 25 years later,